Rampla Juniors: Early championships and games

 In their home stadium, Rampla won the Uruguayan championship in 1927.
 Rampla in 1927 won the Uruguayan Primera División, the 1927 Squad was: Pedro Arispe (Captain), Pedro Aguirre, Enrique Ballestrero, Pedro Cabrera, Julio Nieto, José Magallanes, Juan Miguel Fermín "Ruso" Labraga, Luis Gaitán, Conrado Haeberli, Vital Ruffatti and Conrado Bidegain.

 Rampla was once called the third "big" (meaning popular or best) of Uruguay's clubs, Nacional and Peñarol being first and second, due to the huge number of followers and positive results.

 In its early days, Rampla Juniors had strong ties with the meat packing industries that forged the neighborhood that it represents, notably the Chicago companies Swift and Armour.
 From those companies' workforces came several important players to Rampla Juniors.
 Until the mid 1960s Ramplas' supporters were known as Friyis, as the sound resembled fridges (from the meat packing industries).

-Fans are nicknamed "The Flinstones," as they helped build the team's home stadium during the 1964 and 1966 construction, which resembled a quarry.
+Fans are nicknamed "The Flintstones", as they helped build the team's home stadium during the 1964 and 1966 construction, which resembled a quarry.
 In 1966, the stadium had received its name.

-In the 1980s the club replaced the stadium's old wooden stands with new ones made with concrete.
+In the 1980s, the club replaced the stadium's old wooden stands with new ones made with concrete.
 Supporters helped break stones for the restoration, hence their new nickname, the Picapiedras (stone breakers).

 In 2007, Rampla finished tied in 2nd place with Danubio in the Uruguayan 1st division.
 Their team record was (9 wins, 4 draws, and 2 losses, in 15 games).